Graham County Schools

 Graham County Schools is a PK–12 graded school district serving Graham County, North Carolina, United States.
-Its three schools serve 1,252 students as of the 2010–11 school year.
+Its three schools serve 1,141 students as of 2023.

+As of 2023, the school district's annual budget is $16.63 million, or $14,861 per student.

 History

 From 2007 through 2009, the school district tried to establish random drug testing for teachers in the school system.
 The North Carolina Association of Educators filed a lawsuit to prevent the testing.
 A lower court upheld the district's policy, but an appeals court struck down the ruling.
 Other states and school districts had similar suits in the courts and were watching the court's ruling.
 The school system decided not to pursue any higher appeals or challenges.

 Student demographics

-For the 2010–11 school year, Graham County Schools had a total population of 1,252 students and 86.87 teachers on a (FTE) basis.
-This produced a student-teacher ratio of 14.41:1.
-That same year, out of the student total, the gender ratio was 52% male to 48% female.
+As of the 2023 school year, Graham County Schools had a total population of 1,141 students and 92.15 teachers on a (FTE) basis.
+This produced a student-teacher ratio of 12.38:1.
+For the 2010–11 school year, out of the student total, the gender ratio was 52% male to 48% female.
 The demographic group makeup was: White, 84%; American Indian, 13%; Hispanic, 2%; Black, 0%; and Asian/Pacific Islander, 0% (two or more races: 1%).
 For the same school year, 63.81% of the students received free and reduced-cost lunches.